tezos/tezos/src/proto/alpha/docs/language.md

         :: 'elt : bool : set 'elt : 'S   ->   set 'elt : 'S

+   * `MAP`:
+     Apply a function on a map and return the map of results under the same bindings.

+     The `'b` type must be comparable (the `COMPARE` primitive must be defined over it).

+        :: lambda 'elt 'b : set 'elt : 'S   ->   set 'b : 'S

    * `REDUCE`:
      Apply a function on a set passing the result of each application to the next one and return the last.